maulikpatel0405/Python-microservices/README.md

 and Activating the Virtual environment when the Shell starts : vim ~/.bashrc -> source ~/.venv/bin/activate
 (2)Create empty Files: 'Makefile', and all that is seen under the repository.
+(3)GitHub has few templates made for us to build, run, test and deploy the code.
+Look out for more details in the Action